Arronk/My-Coding-Journey/log.md

 Not much coding today just spent a couple of hours at a freecodecamp meet up as part of my extra criteria for 100daysofcode.
 Had a great time and met a couple of new people.
 Really looking forward to the next one.

+## Day 98: 14.07.2018

+### Progress: Went back to CS50 and music

+Made some progress on the final function in music.
+Hopefully I can get it done before my first 100 days have finished!